 So you’re planning to start a new business.
 You’ve already drafted your business plan and saved enough money as capital.
 But before you get your business permits, you must first register your business name with the Department of Trade and Industry (DTI).
-The DTI has made it easier for aspiring entrepreneurs to register their business through the DTI Business Name Registration System (DTI BNRS) website.
+The DTI has made it easier for aspiring entrepreneurs to register their business online through the DTI Business Name Registration System (DTI BNRS) website.

 Registering a sole proprietorship business used to be an exhausting, time-consuming experience.
 Would-be entrepreneurs had to go through bureaucratic red tape to come up with the legal permits necessary to start their business operations.
 Oftentimes, registering your sole proprietorship business takes several days or even more than a week.